This post may contain affiliate links. Please read our disclosure policy.

 - Use more leftover sweet potatoes.
 Using 1 cup of mashed sweet potatoes results in a fluffy pancake-like texture.
 However, if you have more than a cup, you can add up to an additional cup to the recipe for a more potato pancake-like texture.
 The recipe is very forgiving.

-- Keep it sweet!
+- Don’t worry about your mashed sweet potatoes flavor.
 This recipe is designed to be used with leftover sweet potatoes that skew sweet in their flavor profile.
 But, if there is a little herb or black pepper in your recipe, don’t worry.
 They will still come out perfectly.

 - Don’t overmix.
 I can’t stress this enough – overmixing the batter will result in dense pancakes.
 Mix until just combined, and then stop mixing.

-Let any leftover pancakes cool completely before transferring them to an airtight container or ziptop bag and store in the fridge.
+Let any leftover pancakes cool completely before transferring them to an airtight container or ziptop bag and store in the fridge for up to 5 days.

 To reheat, you can microwave them for about 40-60 seconds, wrapped in a damp paper towel, or heat them in a skillet on the stove until warmed through.